robroy3110/Bomberman/README.md

 # Bomberman

 Bomberman clone written in python using pygame.

+Built with dynamic map generation and path algorithms

 ![](images/bomberman.gif)

-Game allow to play against two types of AI (Dijkstra Algorithm and Depth-first search)
+Game allow to play against three types of AI (Dijkstra Algorithm, Depth-first search and our algorithm)

 ![](images/git1.png)